 Gender, Violence and Rights of the Child: a focus on Europe

-To commemorate the 2014 International Day for the Elimination of Violence Against Women and mark the 25th anniversary of the International Convention on the Rights of the Child, UNESCO, together with the French association Adéquations, is organizing a panel discussion on "Gender, Violence and Rights of the Child".
+To commemorate the 2014 International Day for the Elimination of Violence Against Women and mark the 25th anniversary of the International Convention on the Rights of the Child, UNESCO, together with the French association Adéquations, organized a panel discussion on "Gender, Violence and Rights of the Child".

-The discussion will be focused on the current situation in Europe to draw attention to the fact that gender-based violence and infringements of the rights of children are still problematic issues for European countries.
-The discussion will also highlight ways in which existing and new conventions and legislation, for example the Council of Europe’s Convention of the Elimination of Violence against Women (Istanbul Convention) which came into force on 1 August 2014, can be mobilized in support of prevention of violence and advancement of rights.
+The discussion was focused on the current situation in Europe to draw attention to the fact that gender-based violence and infringements of the rights of children are still problematic issues for European countries.
+The discussion also highlighted ways in which existing and new conventions and legislation, for example the Council of Europe’s Convention of the Elimination of Violence against Women (Istanbul Convention) which came into force on 1 August 2014, can be mobilized in support of prevention of violence and advancement of rights.

-The discussion will be structured into two panels of experts on the following topics: domestic and intimate partner violence and its impacts on the rights of the child; and a gendered perspective on conflict, violence, refugee protection and the rights of the child.
+The discussion was structured into two panels of experts on the following topics: domestic and intimate partner violence and its impacts on the rights of the child; and a gendered perspective on conflict, violence, refugee protection and the rights of the child.

 Click here to discover the detailed programme.

 And have a look at the panelists’ presentations: